bih-metabolomics/MSlineaR/README.md

 ### **2) Sample Table**

 The Sample Table contains all meta data for the individual samples.
-The table needs to be present in long format and should contain following columns:
+The table needs to be present in long format and should contain the following columns:

--   mandatory: Identification of the samples -\> the column name must be identical in both tables
+-   mandatory: identification of the samples -\> the column name must be identical in both tables

--   mandatory: type of the samples, e.g. Calibrants, samples, pooled QC etc
+-   mandatory: type of samples, e.g. calibrants, samples, pooled QC etc

 -   mandatory: order of injection

--   mandatory: Dilution step normalized to the highest dilution.
-That means the highest diluted sample get a dilution factor of 1, if the dilution factor is 3 than the second highest diluted sample get 3, the next one 9 , the next one 27,...
+-   mandatory: dilution step normalized to the highest dilution i.e. the most dilute sample is given a dilution factor of 1.
+If the dilution factor is 3 (i.e. every sample is 3 times more dilute than its nearest neighbour), than the second most dilute sample is termed 3, the next one 9 , the next one 27,...This process also allows for uneven dilution steps between dilution points

 -   mandatory: Identification of the Batch -\> the column name must be identical in both tables